 How to Further Your Nursing Career with Continued Education

-As a nursing professional, it's important to continue learning and staying up-to-date with the latest technology and research.
-Especially if you want to advance in your career."It's important to be a lifelong learner," said Dr. Kristen Mauk, Director of Graduate Nursing Programs at Colorado Christian University.
+"It's important to be a lifelong learner," said Dr. Kristen Mauk, Associate Dean of Graduate Studies and Research at Colorado Christian University.
 "That's the takeaway.
 Never stop learning.
 Always look at evidence-based practice and practice what the research shows.
 When you're a lifelong learner, that can make all the difference."

-Pick your Nursing Path
+Pick Your Nursing Career Path

 1. Certified Nursing Assistant (CNA)